kennyk65/aws-cloudbuild-demo/README.md

 #
-Demo project for Spring Cloud AWS
+This is just a sample Java / Maven / Spring Cloud project I'm using to test out AWS CloudBuild

 Example of a simple web app that shows the instance environment.
 - Demonstrates basic usage of a Spring Cloud AWS web app